 Hide the clutter

-Choose furniture that earns its keep
+Choose furniture that fits the style

 In short